 Covering a wooden bridge is easy.
 The trusses already form a boxlike framework.
 Tack on some rafters and shingles and siding, and there you go.
 OK, it’s not brain surgery, but somebody had to think it up, and the somebody usually credited is Timothy Palmer, who built the prototypical American covered bridge in Philadelphia between 1800 and 1804.
 Over time there have been anywhere from 3,000 to 16,000, depending on who’s doing the estimating.
 Today fewer than 800 remain.
 Be assured, however, that this dwindling number is the result of progress, heavy trucks, and teenagers, not exposure to the rain.

-I guess that leaves just one last question… What the heck am I going to write about when I get out to the other two covered bridges in Connecticut?
+I guess that leaves still one last question… What the heck am I going to write about when I get out to the other covered bridges in Connecticut?